neelkamath/neelkamath.com/CONTRIBUTING.md

 ## Forking the Repository

-If you're forking the repository to develop the project as your own instead of to just send back a PR, deploy the site to [Netlify](http://netlify.com/).
+If you want, you can deploy the site to [Netlify](http://netlify.com/).
 The configuration will automatically be picked up from the [`netlify.toml`](netlify.toml) file.

 ## Installation